wabbajack-tools/mod-lists/phoenix-flavour/readme.md

 ### 1.3 Installation Instructions

--   Download the latest version of Wabbajack (2.1.0.0 at the time of this writing).
+-   Download the latest version of Wabbajack.

 -   Create a new folder at the root of a drive (Example: D:\Wabbajack).